Take a look at the range of benefits and payments we have available.

 - have COVID-19

-- are in the category of people most at risk of severe illness from COVID-19 and have been advised by a medical practitioner (eg a GP) to self-isolate
+- are in the category of people most at risk of severe illness from COVID-19, or has a household member who is, and have been advised by a medical practitioner (eg. a GP) to self-isolate.

-The employee must be self-isolating for at least 4 consecutive days.
+The employee must be self-isolating for at least four consecutive days.
 This may include a day the employee is not scheduled to work, is on leave, or a public holiday.
-The Ministry of Health website has information about self-isolation, including advice for people with COVID-19, and information for Household and Close Contacts.
+The Ministry of Health website has information about self-isolation, including advice for people with COVID-19.

 If you've just hired an employee who hasn't started work yet, and they meet this criteria, you can apply for them.
 You also need to make sure you meet the other criteria on this page.